kubestash/docs/docs/concepts/crds/backupverificationsession/index.md

 A `BackupVerificationSession` is a Kubernetes `CustomResourceDefinition`(CRD) which represents one backup verification run for the target pointed by the respective `BackupConfiguration`.

-KubeStash operator creates a Kubernetes `CronJob` according to the schedule for each backupverificationsession defined in a `BackupConfiguration`.
-On each backup verification schedule, this `CronJob` creates a `BackupVerificationSession` object that corresponds to the respective backupverificationsession specified in the `BackupConfiguration`.
+KubeStash operator creates a Kubernetes `CronJob` according to the schedule for each `BackupVerifier` referred in a `BackupConfiguration`.
+On each backup verification schedule, this `CronJob` creates a `BackupVerificationSession` object that corresponds to the respective `BackupVerifier` referred in the `BackupConfiguration`.
 The `BackupVerificationSession` will create a `RestoreSession` and a verification executor job to initiate the verification process depending on the verification type.

 You can also create a `BackupVerificationSession` object manually to run verification process at any time.